 Should the weather happen to turn upside down on you (which very rarely happens) or you just don’t feel like walking anymore, the Metro is a good option to get around.
 You can get a T10 pass for €9.95 and it’s okay for a small group or family to share.
 (Use, pass back.
 Use, pass back, etc.) This is what I got for the girls and I to use.
 It’s always recommended to watch your things, but I felt very safe on my own, with the girls, and my walking tour group.
 If you’re going to be taking local transport more often or are there for longer, you can get a Hola Barcelona Transport Pass.

 2. Hop on a bus

 When coming into the city from the airport, take the Aerobus.
 It’s clean, cheap (€5.90 for a single fare – return option also available) safe, leaves often, and drops you off in the centre of the city.
 Taxis are about €30-40, but there’s really no need to do that unless you have a crazy early flight home, like I did!

 In terms of exploring, if you’re not down with walking too much or are short on time, the city bus tour (Barcelona Bus Turístic) is supposed to be very good.
-I’ve previously talked about how much I enjoy a hop-on-hop-off tour to get my bearings and this one is apparently a great one.
+I’ve previously talked about how much I enjoy a hop-on-hop-off tour to get my bearings, and I will definitely take this one on my next visit.
 I chose to do the walking tour with Donkey Tours, but my friends went on the bus tour and loved it.
 They finished at Park Güell and moseyed on down from there.
 Booking in advance is highly recommended.